 The Billionaire’s Colton Threat

-Part of the Coltons Series
+Book 1 in the Coltons Series

 In the latest The Coltons of Shadow Creek romance, a billionaire and his expectant bride put their lives on the line.